awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

 **Note**
 This setting ensures that your pipeline uses semantic versioning for the selected component, to detect dependency updates for automatically scheduled jobs\.

       If you had selected a component that has input parameters, you would also see the parameters in this area\.
 Parameters are not covered in this tutorial\.
-To learn more about using input parameters in your components, and setting them in your recipes, see [Manage AWS TOE component parameters with EC2 Image Builder](manage-component-parameters.md)\.
+For more information about using input parameters in your components, and setting them in your recipes, see [Manage AWSTOE component parameters with EC2 Image Builder](manage-component-parameters.md)\.

 **Reorder components \(optional\)**
 If you have chosen more than one component to include in your image, you can use the drag\-and\-drop action to rearrange them into the order in which they should run during the build process\.